CliBench: A Multifaceted and Multigranular Evaluation of Large Language Models for Clinical Decision Making: Potential questions

 \mypar{Why not sample evaluation set by patient profile info?} The four clinical tasks we considered in the benchmark are admission-based, which focus on understanding the medical records of a specific admission.
 We thus split the data to train and test set by admissions, instead of patients.

+\mypar{Data leak during pre-training might compromise the fairness of the benchmark.} \vthree{ 1) The license of the data source used for \modelname requires that models trained on the data should be treated as containing sensitive information and thus have to inherit the agreement of MIMIC-IV.
+This requirement ensures that models trained on the data have to disclose the source, making data leakage easy to recognize.
+This also means that all models that are open to download without signing an agreement (such as most models on Huggingface Hub) should not use MIMIC data for training.

-\mypar{Data leak during pre-training might compromise the fairness of the benchmark.} We acknowledge that it is possible that the clinical notes used for this benchmark might be used for training LLMs.
-We would like to emphasize that even if the model is trained with clinical notes of the same distribution, simply remembering the patterns without in-depth reasoning does not work well.
-As shown by the SFT results in \tbref{table:target_diagnoses}, even when training the model with the training set of \modelname, the performance improvement is marginal.
-The challenging nature of \modelname makes it more robust against data leaks.
+2) The challenging nature of \modelname makes it more robust against data leaks.
+Unlike many existing benchmarks on factual questions with simpler reasoning processes, we show that even if the model is fine-tuned with the clinical notes of the same distribution, simply remembering the patterns without in-depth reasoning does not perform well (as shown by the SFT performance in \tbref{table:target_diagnoses_simple}).

+3) We acknowledge in the limitation section (\appref{sec:limitations}) that clinical notes used for \modelname might be used for training LLMs and the risk of data leakage.
+This issue is inevitable for LLM benchmarks using public-accessible data sources.

+\mypar{Generalizability of the training data might be limited.} 1) We do not claim that any of our evaluated methods or the training data has a strong generalizability toward novel medical conditions.
+We do not focus on training a model for this task.
+We claim that we provide a more realistic and inclusive benchmark of LLM’s clinical decision capabilities than existing benchmarks.
+As we mentioned in the ``Limitationn'' section in \appref{sec:limitations}, better generalizability with even more data or method design is possible.
+2) In our SFT performance shown in \tbref{table:target_diagnoses}, we observed that fine-tuning on the training data can only provide marginal improvement compared with zero-shot.
+However, this does not undermine the value of the training data.
+Instead, it calls for better method design and utilization strategy for the training data.

+\mypar{Heavy dependence on extensive manual checking.} 1) We would like to clarify that \modelname does NOT manually check the model responses to produce the evaluation scores.
+Instead, we develop an automatic evaluation strategy to produce evaluation metrics from LM’s free-text response in a scalable way, as introduced in \secref{sec:code_2_text_matching} and \secref{sec:multi-granular_metrics}.
+2) We use manual checking only when creating the data processing pipeline and constructing the input prompt of evaluation test cases (as discussed in \secref{sec:data_processing}).

+\mypar{Why not provide the decision of a doctor as the upper bound performance?} 1) We use the clinical decisions recorded in the raw EHR data as the ground truth for the four clinical decision tasks.
+These decisions are made by different specialized clinicians in the corresponding service department or unit.
+We then consider these recorded decisions as ground truth, representing the “collective knowledge” of a group of clinicians.

+2) As we acknowledge in the ``Limitations'' section in \appref{sec:limitations}, there could be miscoded decisions, however, the recorded diagnoses/procedures/lab test orders/prescriptions are the best resources for clinical decision labels we can get from existing available data.

+3) Since \modelname covers patient cases from many different units, annotations from a small group of doctors are not sufficient to have reasonable coverage.
+Obtaining doctors’ performance from various units has a non-trivial cost. }

-\subsection{Implications and impact.}
+\subsection{Implications and impact}

 \mypar{Potential usage of the benchmark.} We envision the proposed \modelname can be used to evaluate and compare the capabilities of practical clinical knowledge of LLMs and LLM-based agent systems.
 As many LLMs achieve close-to-human performance in popular clinical/medical benchmarks, \modelname presents a challenging set of tasks, which require domain knowledge, reasoning, generalizability, and output expert-ontology understanding, to motivate and benchmark the development of future LLMs.